monkeyToneCircuits/BlinkyTree/README.md

 - Verify microphone circuit connection to Pin 2 (PB3)
 - Check baseline calibration value (should be ~200)
 - Adjust `BREATH_LIGHT_THRESHOLD` lower for higher sensitivity

-### Melodies Sound Wrong
-- Confirm buzzer connection to Pin 3 (PB4)
-- Some buzzers are polarity-sensitive
-- Adjust volume/duty cycle in audio configuration

 ### Can't Reprogram After Release Flash
 - This is expected behavior - RESET pin is disabled in production builds